 1980 was a tough year for NCRCC as tensions with neighbors of the flying site rose and, as a result, the flying site was moved to its present location in Ellington, CT.

-Other “superstars” such as Bob Granville, Pete Reed, Bob Wallace, Cliff Tedford, Joe Gianetti, Tony Giovanetti, Art Simmonds, Jack Secondo, and many, many more sipped champagne from their trophy cups commemorating their victories at various NCRCC pylon races.
+Other “superstars” such as Bob Granville, Pete Reed, Bob Wallace, Cliff Tedford, Joe Gianetti, Tony Giovanetti, Art Simmonds, Jack Secondo, and many, many more sipped champagne from the cup of their trophies to commemorate their victories at various NCRCC pylon races.

 NCRCC member Bob Wallace was the U.S. National Team Champion in FAI pylon racing in 1986, and a member of the team for the winning U.S pylon racing team that was sent to the 1987 World Championships in Melbourne, Australia.
 The American team won the gold, silver, and bronze medals at that competition, and it was the first time such a feat had ever been accomplished.
 Bob was asked to serve as Team Manager for the Czechoslovakian team, which ultimately won the 1985 World Championship.
 At the 1995 World Championships that were held in Muncie, IN, unexpected illness prevented a member of the Russian team from competing and Bob was asked to serve as an emergency member of the Russian team.
 Bob became the only American ever to serve on the Russian pylon racing team.
 Bob was also the Connecticut Associate Vice President for the Academy of Model Aeronautics (AMA) for many years, and was bestowed the title of “Fellow” that is the Academy’s highest award.